Catapult

 Expertise

-As part of Imagination’s heterogeneous compute solution, Catapult CPUs offer full hardware, software and debug support for SoCs using Imagination IP.
-This includes the market-leading Imagination GPU, AI and Ethernet cores.
+Catapult CPUs offer full hardware, software and debug support for SoCs using Imagination IP.
 This allows SoC manufacturers to increase energy efficiency, free up system resources and improve the performance of their designs.

 A CPU (Central Processing Unit) is a piece of general-purpose hardware that can be triggered by software to enable the execution of a program on a computer or smart device.
 The software program is divided into instructions that are stored in the computer’s memory.
 The CPU fetches these instructions and decodes them into a series of micro-operations that are then executed by the CPU hardware.